How Much Do NBA Players Make? Average NBA Salary from 1990-2026

 For this analysis I used data from basketball-reference.com.
 Salary data is not officially reported by the NBA, so these numbers might not be 100% accurate, but they should be close enough to give a very good idea of the evolution of NBA salaries.
 To clean up the data I removed 10-day players and two-way contracts and only looked at players earning at least the relevant minimum salary.

-From 1991 to 2009 the average salary grew consistently before hitting a rough spot following the financial crisis in 2008 and the subsequent new collective bargaining agreement in 2011 that lowered player salaries from 57% of basketball related income to around 50%.
+From 1991 to 2009 the average salary grew consistently before hitting a rough spot following the '08 Financial Crisis and the subsequent new collective bargaining agreement in 2011 that lowered player salaries from 57% of basketball related income to around 50%.

 Average NBA Salary by Position